stonefl/stonefl.github.io/_posts/2021-02-01-connect-to-oracle-database-with-python-cx-oracle-through-ldap-in-ubuntu.md

 Picture comes from ([cx_Oracle Architecture](https://cx-oracle.readthedocs.io/en/latest/_images/cx_Oracle_arch.png))

 ## Install cx_Oracle
 * Check your Python versions through the following commands to make sure you have Python 3 installed.
+All the following steps are for Python 3.
 ```
 python --version
 python3 --version
 ```
-In my case, on my VM I have both Python 2.7 and Python 3.6 installed.
-All the following steps are for Python 3.

 * Before installation of cx_Oracle, you might need to install pip for Python 3 on Ubuntu VM through the following commands:
 ```